PGP & EEO Application Deadlines:

 c) Third how does ISB fit into the scheme of things

 It is also very important that you do a good research on the unique offerings of ISB that would be directly relevant to your aspirations.
-Please note that mentioning ISB's attributes such as great faculty, good peer group and interactive classes are in most cases a waste of space in the essay; this is because almost every applicant would mention these; imagine what the evaluator of the essay will go through, reading the exact same words one essay after another.
+Please note that mentioning ISB's attributes such as great faculty, good peer group, and interactive classes are in most cases a waste of space in the essay; this is because almost every applicant would mention these, and these attributes come across as generic (almost every b-school can claim to have these); imagine what the evaluator of the essay will go through, reading the exact same words one essay after another.

-So, what will pay off are the very specific and unique offerings of the school.
+So, what will pay off are the very specific and unique offerings of ISB.
 These could be specific student interest clubs, any flagship events in the area of your interest, any centers of excellence and any specific research area that the school focuses on.
-In fact, if you have had a chance to visit ISB, ISB's Information sessions, or personally interact with any existing student, do highlight it, since this would demonstrate your interest.
+In fact, if you have had a chance to visit ISB, ISB's Information sessions, or personally interact with any existing student, do highlight it, since this would demonstrate your interest..